 ● Encrypts other passwords such as for meetings or recordings

 ● Encrypts stored Network Based Recordings.
 Webex recordings are encrypted both at the file level and at the logical volume level.
-The file key is a 256-bit block AES GCM key.
-This file key is then encrypted with a master key based on AES HmacSHA256 that is rotated based on policy and saved to a DB.
-During the playback and download flow, the encrypted recording file is then decrypted before or during the operation.
+The file encryption uses AES-256-GCM.
+This file encryption key is then encrypted with a 256-bit master key based that is rotated based on policy and saved to a Key Management Server (KMS).
+During the playback and download flow, the encrypted recording file is decrypted before or during the operation.
 Cisco maintains these keys for the customer.

 The site administrator (a role described later) can mandate many of these controls.
 If they are not mandated, then the host can make choices on how to secure meetings.